gtauzin/kedro-dagster/docs/pages/guide.md

 Those details appear in the Dagster run logs, run tags, and asset materialization metadata, allowing users to quickly navigate between Dagster runs and their corresponding MLflow experiments.

-## Kedro datasets for Dagster partitioning
+## Integrating Dagster partitions

 !!! warning "Experimental Status"
     Dagster partitions support in Kedro-Dagster is **experimental** and currently supports only a limited subset of Dagster's partition types.

-The plugin validates partition definitions and mappings at dataset instantiation and will raise clear errors for unsupported types.
+Kedro-Dagster’s integration of [Dagster partitions](https://docs.dagster.io/guides/build/partitions-and-backfills) has the following goals:

+- Represent partitioned datasets as Dagster assets equipped with a Dagster partition definitions and potentially partition mappings of downstream assets
+- Enable job-level fan-out of Kedro nodes when partitioned datasets are involved so that partitioned runs can be executed in parallel per partition key

+This asset-job duality allows users to leverage Dagster's parallel partition processing as well as asset-based backfilling and partition-aware lineage.

-Kedro-Dagster provides two custom datasets to enable Dagster partitioning and asset management within Kedro projects:
+Kedro-Dagster provides two custom datasets to enable Dagster partitioning:

-- **`DagsterPartitionedDataset`**: A Kedro dataset that is partitioned according to Dagster's partitioning scheme.
-This allows for more efficient data processing and management within Kedro pipelines.
+- **`DagsterPartitionedDataset`**: A Kedro dataset that is partitioned according to Dagster's partitioning definition and enforces partition mappings to downstream assets.
 - **`DagsterNothingDataset`**: A special Kedro dataset that represents a "no-op" or empty dataset in Dagster.
 This can be useful for cases where an order in execution between two nodes needs to be enforced.
-It can also be used to forced dependency between nodes outised of the Dagster partitions context.
+It can also be used to forced dependency between nodes outside of the Dagster partitions context.

+Fan-out occurs at the Kedro node level during translation.
+If a node depends on or produces a `DagsterPartitionedDataset` dataset, the translator creates per-partition Dagster ops for that node.
+Ops created this way will be executed in parallel for each partition key defined in the `DagsterPartitionedDataset`.
+Downstream nodes depending on the partitioned dataset will also be fanned-out accordingly, respecting any defined partition mappings.
+When ops are fanned-out, their name is suffixed with the partition key to ensure uniqueness.

+The corresponding assets are equipped with their corresponding partition definitions and mappings, therefore one may use Dagster UI to perform backfills, materialize specific partitions, and observe partition-aware asset lineage.

+!!! note "Fanning-out is static at translation time"
+    Kedro-Dagster's fan-out mechanism is static and occurs at translation time.
+Therefore, dynamic partitioning based on runtime information is not supported.

 ### `DagsterPartitionedDataset`

 This dataset wraps Kedro’s `PartitionedDataset` to enable Dagster partitioning and optional partition mappings to downstream datasets.
-When a job includes a `DagsterPartitionedDataset`, Dagster will schedule and materialize per-partition runs; you can select keys in the Launchpad or use backfills for ranges.
+When a job includes a `DagsterPartitionedDataset`, Dagster will schedule and materialize per-partition runs; you can select partition keys in the Dagster UI launchpad or use backfills for ranges.

+!!! danger "No hooks triggered on asset jobs"
+    If you decide to run backfills or materialize specific partitions from the Dagster UI, be aware that no Kedro hooks will be triggered in those runs.
+In particular, this means that any Kedro-MLflow integration relying on hooks will not function in those cases.

 #### Example Usage